littlevilleman/tatedrez-game/README.md

 Explain, in a separate text document, your implementation choices for the different systems or modules implemented.
 The juiciness and attractiveness of the gameplay and UI will also be evaluated.
 [Evaluation criteria section link](#what-we-will-be-evaluated)

-The game must be buildable and runnable on iOS or Android at 60fps without crashes or errors.

 ---

 # GAME DESCRIPTION AND RULES: